jurayev/route-planner/README.md

 This shows that intersection 0 connects to intersections 36, 34, 31, 28 and 17 on the map

 ## Algorithm
-The algorithm written will be responsible for generating a `path` array of nodes.
-In fact, when called with the same map, start and goal, as above algorithm should produce the path `[5, 16, 37, 12, 34]`.
+The algorithm is written will be responsible for generating a `path` array of nodes.
+In fact, when called with the same map, start and goal, as the above algorithm should produce the path `[5, 16, 37, 12, 34]`.

 ```
 > start = 8